 AAMA 2605; Voluntary Specification Performance Requirements and Test Procedures for Superior Performing Organic Coatings on Aluminum Extrusions and Panels

+Measurement and Payment

+All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.

 Design Requirements

 Design miscellaneous metal items in accordance with above referenced standards for the loadings as required by the Ontario Building Code.

-Design Work of this Section, which will support other items or will be required to support structural loads of any nature, by a professional structural engineer licensed in the Province of Ontario.
+Design Work covered of this Section, which will support other items or will be required to support structural loads of any nature, should be carried out by a Professional Structural Engineer.
 Affix professional seal and signature to shop drawings for such items.
 Provide Building Code Identification Number (BCIN)

 Design connections and splices using high strength bolts or welds.
 Use bearing type bolts for bolted connections.